How to Launch a Digital Goods Store with API

 Pull and store the supplier catalog in your database:

-# Pseudocode β catalog import job
+# Pseudocode — catalog import job

-response = supplier_api.get('/catalog')
+response = supplier_api.get('/api/products/?category_id_or_slug=all')

-for product in response['products']:
+for product in response['results']:

 db.upsert('products', {

-'name': f"{product['name']} β {product['region']}",
+'name': f"{product['name']} — {product['region']}",

-'wholesale_price': product['wholesale_price'],
+'wholesale_price': product['price'],

-'retail_price': calculate_retail(product['wholesale_price']),
+'retail_price': calculate_retail(product['price']),

 'region': product['region'],